BEYOND

 North Carolina Department of Transportation

-• Zipline, BEYOND team member to North Carolina DOT and Partnership for Safety Plan (PSP) partner, received its part 135 certification in June, 2022.
+• Zipline, BEYOND team member to North Carolina DOT and Partnership for Safety Plan (PSP) partner, received its part 135 certification in June 2022.
 FAA authorized Zipline to complete the longest-range on-demand commercial drone deliveries in the U.S., with operations covering the largest area and greatest distance of any commercial drone delivery system in the country.
 This was the first part 135 certification issued under BEYOND, and the first fixed-wing drone to receive part 135 certification in the U.S. Read Zipline’s press release

-• Matternet’s M2 drone achieved type certification in September, 2022.
+• Matternet’s M2 drone achieved type certification in September 2022.
 This was the first non-military unmanned aircraft to achieve Type Certification in the U.S. Type Certification will allow Matternet to scale drone delivery operations in the U.S. and gives the company a strong competitive advantage in the drone delivery market.
 Read Matternet’s press release.

 North Dakota Department of Transportation

-• In June, 2022, North Dakota Department of Transportation held a ribbon-cutting event for the grand opening of the new Vantis Mission and Network Operations Center (MNOC) at Grand Forks, ND.
+• In June 2022, North Dakota held a ribbon-cutting event for the grand opening of the new Vantis Mission and Network Operations Center (MNOC) at Grand Forks, ND.
 Vantis is the first-of-its-kind statewide network that supports UAS operations in North Dakota beyond visual line of sight.
 The ribbon-cutting event for the MNOC included representatives from the FAA, legislature, congressional delegation, North Dakota Department of Commerce and Department of Transportation, the UAS industry, the Northern Plains UAS Test Site and Thales, the Vantis system integrator.

 The City of Reno